NerlyTon/cube-game/README.md

 Installation

-Fork and Clone this repository
+-Fork and Clone this repository
-Bundle Install
+-Bundle Install
-Run Rails S First
+-Run Rails S First
-Copy Path of the Index.html File in the Browser
+-Copy Path of the Index.html File in the Browser

 ---